jobcespedes/myblog/content/posts/building-k3s-fedora-coreos-orange-pi-5-plus.md

 ## Warning
 There are a couple of things you should be aware of:
 - This is a laboratory environment.
-- Ensure that you use the correct official image and URL for your device version.
-For instance, the opi5+ version differs from the opi5 version.
+- Ensure that you use the correct official images and URL for your device model, where aplicable.
+For instance, the opi5+ images and urls differs from the opi5 ones.
 - Some steps involve commands that will erase data.

 ## Assumptions
 The following assumptions have been made:

 - Device is Orange Pi 5+ version.
-- Availability of another Fedora-based laptop for preparations.
+- There is another Fedora-based laptop/PC for preparations.
-- The SD Card in the laptop/PC is mounted in `/dev/sda`.

 ## Preparations
 ###  Items